 After 32 years and 6 months at DOWNLITE, Production Supervisor Margaret Wilder is retiring and looking forward to the future.
 I had a chance to interview Margaret, who was bright-eyed and joyful.
 This was a moment we wanted to capture and share with our customers.
-We are proud to manufacture most of our bedding throughout the United States.
+We are proud to manufacture most of our hotel bedding throughout the United States.

 What was your first job when you came to DOWNLITE?